 - 1 tablespoon lucuma powder (adds natural sweetness)

-- 1 tablespoon MCT coconut oil (to boost your energy & fat-burning metabolism)
+- 1 tablespoon MCT coconut oil

 - 4 tablespoons keto granola (I used our power peanut granola)